nes-lab/shepherd/docs/dev/gps_sync.rst

 ---------------

-Check if PPS pulses are coming: ``cat /sys/class/pps/pps0/assert`` On the master check that gpsd and chrony are running:
+Check if PPS pulses are coming: ``cat /sys/class/pps/pps0/assert`` On the primary node check that gpsd and chrony are running:

 - ``systemctl status gpsd``
 - ``systemctl status chrony``